-The governance arrangements and financial resilience of local authorities have recently been highlighted in a number of Public Interest Reports issued to higher tier local authorities by the responsible external auditors.
-In addition, recent times have also seen a growing number of Authorities issuing Section 114 Notices.
+Financial Resilience remains a key risk for Local Authorities, highlighted by a growing number of Authorities issuing Section 114 Notices.
 Such a notice has to be issued by the Section 151 Officer (following consultation with the Monitoring Officer) to all Council Members if there is a belief that expenditure is likely to exceed incoming resources (after accounting for the use of reserves).